sensoraCloud/BanditsFramework/README.md

 # BanditsFramework
 ===================================

-This project aims to optimize the discount on the second box, for customers obtained by a freebie channel.
+This project aims to optimize the discount on the second box, for customers obtained by a gir channel.

 It outlines the latest models, algorithms, data sources, and configuration required to run the project.